nmd-113/ToolBox-by-NaeTech/README.md

 ## Getting Started

 ### Installation
-1. Download the latest release from the [releases page](https://github.com/nmd-113/ToolBOX-Remastered/releases).
+1. Download the latest release from the [releases page](https://github.com/nmd-113/ToolBOX-by-NaeTech/releases).
 2. Extract the contents of the downloaded archive to your desired location.
-3. Run `ToolBOX_Remastered.exe`.
+3. Run `ToolBOX-by-NaeTech.exe`.

 ### Usage